AlexZan/copy-tab/README.md

-# CopyTab README

-This is the README for your extension "CopyTab".

 ## Features

 CopyTab is a VS Code extension that enhances your workflow by copying the content of all open tabs into your clipboard in a single command.
 It's an ideal tool for quickly sharing code, transferring work between files, or pasting your code directly into GPT chat for AI-powered assistance.
 Streamline your coding process with CopyTab.